formkiq/formkiq-core/README.md

 <img src="https://raw.githubusercontent.com/formkiq/formkiq-core/master/images/formkiq-console.png" style="width:600px;" align="center" />
 </div>
 <br />
-FormKiQ is a API-first, highly scalable document management system built on top on top of the latest in [Amazon Web Services(AWS) infrastructure and technology](https://aws.amazon.com) that runs completely in *YOUR* [Amazon Web Services (AWS) Cloud](https://aws.amazon.com).
+FormKiQ Core is a flexible Open Source Document Management System (DMS) that can be used as headless software or run using our web-based client interface.
+FormKiQ runs in your [Amazon Web Services (AWS) Cloud](https://aws.amazon.com/), and can be used for document workflows, records management, and other document storage and processing needs using an extendable Document API.

-The API-first design allows anyone to quickly and easily to add document management functionality to any application and cut months off of development time.
-Or with FormKiQ’s Web UI, it can be used as a fully-featured stand-alone application.
+FormKiQ’s API-first design allows for anyone to quickly and easily add document management functionality to any application, cutting months off of development time.
+Alternatively, with FormKiQ’s customizable Front-End Web Interface, the Document Console, FormKiQ can be used as a full-featured stand-alone document management system.

 ### Features

 ✅ One-click Installation, though [AWS CloudFormation](https://aws.amazon.com/cloudformation)

-✅ API First (FormKiQ API) and Cloud-Native Architecture
+✅ API-First (FormKiQ API) and Cloud-Native Architecture

 ✅ Easy Integration with Existing Applications